danielmiessler/fabric/README.md

 We expect this client to be ready very within a day or two, and we'll update the Quickstart as soon as it is.

 ## Usage

+`fabric`'s main function is to make **Patterns** available to everyone in an open ecosystem, i.e., to allow people to share and fork prompts in a transparent, scalable, and dependable way.

+But it also includes two other components that make it possible for AI enthusiasts and developers to _build your own Personal AI Ecosystem_.

+_In other words you can have your own server, with your own copy of `fabric`, running your own specific combination of **Patterns** for your specific use cases._

+### Components

+Here are the three `fabric` ecosystem pieces, and how they work together.

+- The **Mill** is the (optional) server that makes **Patterns** available.
+- **Patterns** are the actual AI use cases.
+- **Looms** are the modular, client-side apps that call a specific **Pattern** hosted by a **Mill**.

 One key feature of `fabric` and its Markdown-based format is the ability to ** directly reference** (and edit) individual [patterns](https://github.com/danielmiessler/fabric/tree/main#naming) directly—on their own—without surrounding code.